apache/sedona/docs/api/sql/Raster-visualizer.md

 ### RS_AsBase64
 Introduction: Returns a base64 encoded string of the given raster.
 If the datatype is integral then this function internally takes the first 4 bands as RGBA, and converts them to the PNG format, finally produces a base64 string.
 When the datatype is not integral, the function converts the raster to TIFF format, and then generate base64 string.
 To visualize other bands, please use it together with `RS_Band`.
 You can take the resulting base64 string in [an online viewer](https://base64-viewer.onrender.com/) to check how the image looks like.

+!!!Warning
+    This is not recommended for large files.

 Format: `RS_AsBase64(raster: Raster)`

 Since: `v1.5.0`